 - Default: 500

 - The number of characters in newly-generated passwords.
 The higher the better (up to a point).

 - Number of seconds within which someone has to perform an admin-side action to remain visible on the Active Users list.
 For high activity sites, you can lower this value and receive a more responsive (accurate) list, at the possible expense of more perceived fluctuations in user activity when the timeout is exceeded.
 Lengthening the value will keep online users in the list longer, even though they may not actually still be active.

 - Set this to yes to allow smd_um privs to be changed from the Privs panel.

 User accounts without privileges to list users will automatically be shown the Edit screen for their own user account.
 This is the only account that can be edited.
 If smd_bio is installed, additional biographical information may also be edited.

-Users may also change their password using the form at the bottom of the screen.
-The change password feature integrates with smd_prognostics to show password crackability hints.
+Users may also change their password using the button at the top of the screen.

 At the bottom of each smd_user_manager panel is a list of currently active (“online”) users.
 Each user is hyperlinked to the Users panel to show you the info about just that person, which is a convenient shortcut to find out about a logged-in author.

 An active user is one who has performed some admin-side action in the past N seconds, where N is defined in the Activity Timeout plugin preference.